Leave of Absence Policies

 Medical Leave of Absence Policies

-The University recognizes that students may experience medical situations that significantly limit their ability to function successfully or safely in their role as students.
-In those situations, students should consider requesting a medical leave of absence (MLOA), which permits students to take a break from University life and their studies so that they may receive treatment and later return to the University with an enhanced opportunity to achieve their academic and co-curricular goals.
-The physical health situations below are examples of some reasons why a student might request a leave of absence:
+Georgetown University recognizes that students may experience physical and/or mental health issues that significantly limit their ability to function successfully or safely in their role as students.
+In those situations, students should consider requesting a medical leave of absence (MLOA), which permits students to take a break from University life and their studies, receive appropriate treatment and support, and later return to the University to complete their studies.
+To learn more about the MLOA process please visit the Dean of Students Website.